sf-wdi-19-20/modules/w11_d2_0_iprep/awkward-teddy.md

 ## Awkward Teddy

 You're working on a robotic teddy bear toy that will teach children basic tasks.
 It's working for task lists that can happen in any order, like gathering each toy into the toy bin.
-Unfortunately, the teddy bear doesn't do very well when one task requires another to be done ahead of time.
-For example, the teddy bear has a tendency to instruct children to "pour the juice" before they "get a cup", or to "put on underwear" when they've already "put on pants".

-The teddy bear is already getting information about prerequisities, but it's not using that information yet.

 ```
 Gathering Toys